JoshCollins820/Journeys-Wild-West/README.md

 The Wild West is a dangerous time to be alive.
-With a six-shooter on your hip and a sniper rifle on your back, you are unstoppable.
+With a six-shooter on your hip and a sniper rifle on your back, how will you fare against endless waves of local thieves.
 Eliminate as many bandits as you can!

 ‎